From the JDP Archives, (2010)

 Stylistically, it’s more adventurous than anything you had done up to that point.

 The reviews are good.
-More important, the critics seem to understand the message I am trying to convey.
+More importantly, the critics seem to understand the message I am trying to convey.

 The biggest is a cultural festival in Bogota in October (2010).
 It’s the World Premiere of Concierto para 8 Congas y Orquesta with the Bogota Philharmonic.